Sagelt/beyond/text/rules.md

 ## Goals

-While bonds tie the characters to each other **goals** tie them together as a group.
+While bonds tie the characters to each other, **goals** tie them together as a group.
 The player characters are a party that shares a goal.
 That goal may be short term and self-serving (delivering a package across the fire swamp to earn a living) or long term and selfless (removing the demon incursion from The